-Please note that we do not provide templates or examples of the quality manual as we see this as a developmental process you will go through as you familiarise yourself with the requirements of ISQC1.
+Please note that we do not provide templates or examples of the quality manual as we see this as a developmental process you will go through as you familiarise yourself with the requirements of ISQM.

 Leaving the process open is very important as different practitioners will have different manuals applicable to their own circumstances.
-IFAC does have a guidance document on their website.